midtown-ai/www/docs/glossary/c.md

  See also [C], ...

-## Categorical Variable
+## Categorical Feature

- A variable that takes discrete non-numerical value, such as a shirt size (XS, S, M, L, XL) or gender (M, F).
-Because computer works with numbers, to be processed categorical variables are normally turned into discrete variables.
+ A feature that takes discrete non-numerical value, such as a shirt size (XS, S, M, L, XL) or gender (M, F).
+Because computer works with numbers, to be processed categorical features are normally turned into discrete variables.

  See also [C], [Discrete Variable], [Variable Type]